-Firstly, as mentioned in a previous post, all the old fashioned ways simply don’t work.
+Firstly, all the old fashioned ways simply don’t work.
 Almost all cars since the start of the millennium, don’t simply lock.
 They deadlock.

 The difference is simple.
 Once deadlocked, the car handles on the inside are useless, so forget about coathangers and things through a slightly prised door.
 Even if you can get a grip on the handle, it will not open the car.
 Nor will any of the window buttons, or central locking buttons work without a key in the ignition, so forget that too.
 All you will do is sprain the door and damage the door surround, with dents and scratches.
 The only way in to the car is to pick the lock.